Principal Software Engineer @ Vay, previously worked at Uber and VMware

 Prior to joining Vay, I was developing the scalable invoicing system at Uber.
 Before that I was at VMware, where I had the chance to partner with enterprise customers on building private cloud solutions and developer experience.

-I believe in deliberate architecture design and well-crafted code that is simple and effective at solving the customer’s problems.
+I believe in deliberate architectural decisions and well-crafted code that is simple and effective at solving the customer’s problems.
 In my teams I always nurture thorough code review practice, which is fundamental for sharing know-how and keeping a high quality bar.

 I also teach C++ and Object Oriented Programming in my alma mater – New Bulgarian University.

 If you want to get in touch – LinkedIn would be my preference.

 Unconditional code is code that just works, without errors or exceptions, without funny edge cases represented with tedious IF statements.
 In this article I will share how this can be applied to situations in Golang where you need to map incoming protobuf messages to internal or external (i.e. outgoing) structures.